Hong Kong LGBT athletes brought home two medals from Paris earlier this month, the Hong Kong Free Post reported.

 "The Gay Games are about more than just the sports.
 It's about the community," the volleyball player explained.

 Hong Kong, he added, will be a more convenient location for athletes from across Asia to join the Gay Games in 2022.
-It beat out Guadalajara, Mexico and Washington D.C. in its bid to host the event.
-It will be the first Asian country to do so since the games began in 1982.
+It beat Guadalajara, Mexico and Washington D.C. in its bid and will be the first in Asia to host the games since they began in 1982.